notpresident35/awesome-learn-gamedev/README.md

 ### VFX

-🟪 Getting Started in Real Time VFX - Also check out the rest of this website (realtimevfx.com), it's a community filled with useful knowledge and amazing people
+🟪 Getting Started in Real Time VFX - Also check out the rest of this website (realtimevfx.com) to find a thriving community filled with useful knowledge and amazing people

 [https://realtimevfx.com/t/getting-started-in-real-time-vfx-start-here/3415](https://realtimevfx.com/t/getting-started-in-real-time-vfx-start-here/3415)